antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-18-inflatable/_index.md

 - If the mixing has not been done correctly, the silicon will not stick.
 It is then easy to peel it off and redo the step that went wrong.
 - If the top layer is too thin and therefore fragile, simply cover it with another thin layer to complete it.
 The two layers of silicon will merge and leave no trace.
 - If the top layer is too thick and you see it before it is completely dry, peel it off, clean it and start again.

+### Mistakes encountered

+- When mixing the silicon, I calculated the volume needed to fill the mold without subtracting the internal parts, I ended up with a waste of silicon (which is expensive)
+- I used white masking tape in the first version I did, which was much too visible and therefore un-aesthetic
+- During my first attempt, the second layer of silicone was too thin, the inflation worked but I tore the membrane

 ![](inflatable-process-20.jpg)